Date of Award

 Scholarly Commons Citation

 Kratchounova, Daniela T., "The Impact of the Simulated Digital Data Radio Communication Induced Interference on Voice Radio Communication" (1999).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 106.